xianchaoxiu/DRNN/README.md

 Directly run demo.py to train models using the dataset of ship.

 ### Citation
-Please give credit to this paper if you use the code for your research.
+Please give credit to this paper if this code is useful and helpful for your research.